joomlatools/joomlatools-composer/README.md

     	}
 }
 ```

+If you want to make your extension available directly from Github or any other VCS, you want to make sure that the file layout in your repo resembles your install package.

 You can now publish your extension on [Packagist](https://packagist.org/) or serve it yourself using your own [Satis repository](http://getcomposer.org/doc/articles/handling-private-packages-with-satis.md).

 For more information on rolling your own package, please refer to the [Composer documentation](http://getcomposer.org/doc/02-libraries.md).